Third Battle of Artois

-The Third Battle of Artois (25 September – 4 November 1915, also the Loos–Artois Offensive), was fought by the French Tenth Army against the German 6th Army on the Western Front of the First World War.
+The Third Battle of Artois (25 September – 4 November 1915, also the Loos–Artois Offensive) was fought by the French Tenth Army against the German 6th Army on the Western Front of the First World War.
 The battle included the Battle of Loos by the British First Army.
 The offensive, meant to complement the Second Battle of Champagne, was the last attempt that year by Joseph Joffre, the French commander-in-chief, to exploit an Allied numerical advantage over Germany.
 Simultaneous attacks were planned in Champagne-Ardenne to capture the railway at Attigny and in Artois to take the railway line through Douai, to force a German withdrawal from the Noyon salient.

 Background

 Joffre's plan was a series of attacks along the Western Front, supported by Italian attacks across the Isonzo River and a British Expeditionary Force (BEF) attack near Loos-en-Gohelle.
 At first, Field Marshal John French and General Sir Douglas Haig opposed the attack, because of the lay of the land, a lack of heavy artillery, ammunition and reserves.
 The generals were over-ruled by the British minister of war, Lord Kitchener, who ordered French and Haig to conduct the offensive.
+In Artois, the 6th Army (Crown Prince Rupprecht of Bavaria) faced, in the northern half of its sector up to and Bully Grenay, the British First Army (General Douglas Haig) and in the southern half, the French Tenth Army (General Victor d'Urbal).
+The French plan aimed to capture the heights between Liévin and Bailleul, followed by a breakthrough and pursuit in the direction of Douai.